stratum/fabric-tna/p4rt_shell_snippets.md

 ## Starting a shell

-After building the pipeline, use the following command to start Stratum, Tofino Model, and a P4Runtime shell.
+After building the P4 program, use the following command to start Stratum, Tofino Model, and a P4Runtime shell.

 See [README.md](README.md) for more information about how to build the pipeline.